reactjs/rfcs/text/0000-use-isolation.md

 As mentioned before, `useContextSelector` proposed in https://github.com/reactjs/rfcs/pull/119 is a good substitute proposal.
 But this proposal is more generic as it can be also used with any kind of state / variable.

+https://github.com/reactjs/rfcs/issues/168 is a similar RFC for the same hook: `useIsolation`.
+But this other RFC was closed as it was opened as an issue and not a PR.
+And this one adds the concept of dependencies to it (otherwise it should be similar).

 # Adoption strategy

 As this is a new feature, no need to do a breaking change / introduce a new major / do codemods.<br>